 "Sunday, October 3.
-From five till near eight in the morning, I talked closely with each of the Society: Then, at Mr. Williamson's request, I preached on the Ordinances from Isaiah lxiv, 5, 'In those is continuence, and we shall be saved.'
-I dwelt longest on what had been most neglected, Family Prayer, Public Prayer, and the Sacrament.
-The Lord set to his seal, and confirmed the word with a double blessing.-I received the Sacrament at the Minster.
+From five till eight in the morning I talked closely with each of the society: then, at Mr. Williamson's request, I preached on the ordinances from Isaiah lxiv, 5, 'In those is continuance and we shall be saved.'
+I dwelt longest on what had been most neglected, family prayer, public prayer, and the sacrament.
+The Lord set to his seal and confirmed the word with a double blessing.-I received the sacrament at the minster.
 They were obliged to consecrate twice, the congregation being doubled and trebled through my exhortation and example.
 Glory be to God alone!-I went to Mr. Williamson's church, who read prayers as one who felt them, and then beckoned me.
-I stepped up into the pulpit, when no one expected it, and cried to a full audience, 'The kingdom of God is at hand; repent ye, and believe the Gospel.'
+I stepped up into the pulpit, when no one expected it, and cried to a full audience, 'The kingdom of God is at hand; repent ye, and believe the gospel.'
 They were all attention.
 The word did not return void, but accomplished that for which it was sent.
 'Neither is he that planteth any thing, neither is he that watereth.'"

-October 11.-Mr. Whitefield and Mr. Grimshaw were present at a watch-night at Leeds.
+October 11.
+Mr. Whitefield and Mr. Grimshaw were present at a watchnight at Leeds.
 Mr. C. Wesley preached first, and Mr. Whitefield after him.
 It was a time of great solemnity, and of great rejoicing in hope of the glorious appearing of the great God.-He now left Leeds, but continued preaching in the neighbouring places a few days.
-At Birstal, he makes the following observation: "The word was clothed with power, both to awaken and to confirm.
-My principal concern is far the disciples, that their houses may be built on the rock, before the rains descend.
-I hear, in most places, the effect of the word; but I hearken after it less than formerly, and take little notice of those who it."-But why should we take little notice of them?
-Ought we not to rejoice in hope, that fruit will follow?
-And this, I know, he did do.
+At Birstal he makes the following observation: "The word was clothed with power, both to awaken and to confirm.
+My principal concern is for the disciples, that their houses may be built on the rock before the rains descend.
+I hear in most places the effect of the word: but I hearken after it less than formerly, and take little notice of those who say they receive comfort, or faith, or forgiveness.
+Let their fruits show it."-But why should we take little notice of them?
+Ought we not to rejoice in hope that fruit will follow?
+And this I know he did do.
 He was far from the apathy into which some have been led by the Mystic Theology, though some of his short sentences may look like it.

-October 17.-He talked largely with Mr. Grimshaw, how to remedy the evil which threatened them.
+October 17.
+He talked largely with Mr. Grimshaw, how to remedy the evil which threatened them.
 "We agreed," says he, "1.
-That nothing can save the Methodists from falling a prey to every seducer, but close walking with God, in all the commandments and ordinances; especially reading the word, and prayer, private, family, and public.-2.
-That the Preachers should be allowed more time in every place, to visit from house to house, after Mr. Baxter's manner.-3.
-That a small treatise should be written, to ground them in their calling, and preserve them against seducers, and be lodged in every family."-These remedies were certainly very obvious.
+That nothing can save the Methodists from falling a prey to every seducer but close walking with God in all the commandments and ordinances; especially reading the word, and prayer, private, family, and public.-2.
+That the preachers should be allowed more time in every place to visit from house to house, after Mr. Baxter's manner:-3.
+That a small treatise should be written to ground them in their calling and preserve them against seducers, and be lodged in every family."-These remedies were certainly very obvious.

-Mr. C. Wesley wrote, from Manchester, to the Society at Leeds, as follows:
+Mr. C. Wesley wrote from Manchester to the society at Leeds as follows: